 Hours - The school day officially begins at 8:15 a.m. for Early Childhood students (Toddlers, Preschool, PreK) and Lower School Kindergarten students.
-Parents are asked to hand deliver Toddler, Preschool, PreK and/or Kindergarten students to classrooms between 8:00-8:15 a.m.
+Parents are asked to hand deliver Toddler, Preschool, and PreK students to classrooms between 8:00 - 8:15 a.m.
 Parking is designated for Early Childhood and Kindergarten parents near Sixth Street.
-This year, Mrs. Rice's Kindergarten parents can drop off/pick up at the north door (near the opposite end of the parking lot).
-Early Childhood and Lower School Kindergarten student pick-up is between 3:00-3:15 p.m.
-Adversely, the day ends at 3:15 p.m. for Early Childhood and Lower School Kindergarten learners.
+Early Childhood student pick-up is between 3:00 - 3:15 p.m.
+Adversely, the drop off for Kindergarten is at 8:15a.m. and pick up is at 3:15 p.m. for Kindergarten learners.
 Lower (Gr.
-1- 4) and Middle School (Grs.
-5-8) students begin their day 8:25 a.m. and end at 3:25 p.m.
-Lower and Middle School students may be dropped-off on the north side of the school between 8:15 and 8:30 a.m. and picked-up after 3:25 p.m.
+1- 4) and Middle School (Gr.
+5-8) students begin their academic day 8:25 a.m. and end at 3:25 p.m.

+Lower and Middle School students may be dropped-off on the north side of the school (in the rear) between 8:15 and 8:35 a.m. and picked-up at 3:25 p.m.
 Students arriving prior to 8:15a.m. are to report to the Extended Day Program (in the dining room) for supervision; and will be dismissed to report to classrooms at 8:15 a.m.
 If a student needs to enter the school before 8:15 a.m. to retrieve an item from his/her locker, he/ she is asked to please check in at the EDS Main Office for a pass before going to his or her locker.
-Parents with children attending the Extended Day Program in the morning and/or afternoon can request a key fob for entry/exit.
+The entrance for Extended Day in the morning and afternoon is at the Griffith Lobby, in the Early Childhood wing, near the gymnasium.

-Dismissal - Toddler, Preschool, PreK and Kindergarten students are to be picked-up between 3:00 - 3:15 p.m.
+Dismissal - Toddler, Preschool, and PreK students are to be picked-up at 3:00 p.m.
+Parents can wait near the Griffith Lobby entrance and the teachers will individually dismiss each child, hand-to-hand with the parent (or notified guardian).
 A designated parking area is provided for Early Childhood and Kindergarten parents.

 Lower and Middle School students are dismissed at 3:25 p.m.
-Teachers supervise dismissal until 3:30 p.m.
-Entry and exit doors are labeled.
-Grades 1- 8 car riders will enter and exit through the northeast drive-through.
-If your child requires attention at pick-up (i.e. car seat), please park and escort your child to your vehicle.
-Bus riders will report to the bus entry/exit doors at 3:25 p.m.
-Please adhere to designated points of entry and exit.
-Children who remain at school after 3:30 p.m. and are not participating in a school activity will be required to go to the Extended Day Program.
+The car loop at the rear of the school is intended for the majority of parents to utilize while picking up Lower and Middle School students.
+Teachers supervise dismissal until 3:35 p.m.
+Children who remain at school after 3:30 p.m. and are not participating in a school activity will be required to go to the Extended Day Program in the dining room.
 Students may not change their plans for transportation home without written permission from their parents explaining the need for a change of plans.